connexcs/docs/my-account.md

 # My Account

-This tutorial will guide you what actions you can perform by being into your account.
+This tutorial will guide you what actions you can perform by in your account.

-In My Account, users can update and manage information of their account, add personal information like name, mobile number, users, groups etc.
+In My Account, users can update and manage information in their account, add personal information like name, mobile number, users, groups etc.

-To open My Account, just click on the Setup from the left pane and then click on the My Account, shown as re highlighted in the image below.
+To open My Account, just click on the Setup from the left pane and then click on My Account, shown highlighted in the image below.

-There are basically eight functions, as blue highlighted in the figure below:
+There are basically eight functions, highlighted in blue in the figure below:

 ![alt text][my-account]